lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ![Python update](/assets/python.png)

-Now we can install Pip using the following command:
+Now we can install pip using the following command:

 - $ apt-get install python-pip

 ![Pip](/assets/pip.png)

-The pip version can be outdated.
+The Debian pip version can be outdated.
 Let's check for an upgrade:

 - $ pip install --upgrade pip